 These animals seem to live in small groups of no more than half a dozen individuals, though slightly larger groupings have been spotted on rare occasions.

-Today, however, its range has shrunk to an alarmingly small fraction of that original area, with the lemur found exclusively in two small regions in the southeast of Madagascar.
+The bamboo lemur was never truly widespread, confined as it was to the Madagascar bamboo forest.
+Today, however, its range has shrunk to an alarmingly small fraction of that original area, with the lemur found exclusively in two small regions southeast of Madagascar.

 These lemurs live only in areas of rainforest where giant bamboo grows thickly.